Overview

 This program is intended for those who wish to earn a credential

-credentialing options, please visit the California Commission on Teacher
+in school social work.
+Visit the California Commission on Teacher

-or university.
-No other master’s degrees will be
+master’s degrees will be accepted.

 > Post-Graduate Applicants

-practice with diverse populations.
+social work practice with diverse populations.

 If you are graduating with your MSW in the spring prior to the

-Sacramento State at this time.
+of Sacramento State at this time.

 Structure